 Web Site Performance

 ASP.NET improves performance for applications by implementing the automatic compilation of server-side code into several DLL files that sit on the web server -- this compilation is done only once at the moment the web page is first requested.
 For the ASP.NET developer, this activity means that compilation does not need to be done for each web page prior to loading it to the production environment.
-Server-side code can be loaded instead that is compiled as needed as the moment it's needed.
+Server-side code can be loaded at the moment it's needed.

 Provider Support for ASP.NET

 When selecting your web provider, make sure you check that not only is there provider support available in general for hosting ASP.NET applications, but also that the provider support matches the specific version of the ASP.NET technology stack that you are using for building your application.
 If starting a new website, you probably want to opt for the latest technology, while migration of an existing solution would most likely require the same software versions as in your old environment.